brianjlandau/acts_as_inviteable/README.markdown

 ### Options

 By default users are allowed to invite 5 others.
-If you wish to change this you must do so in 2 places.
-First modify the migration file before running `rake db:migrate`.
-Change the default value for the `invitation_limit` column that is being added to the users table.
+You can customize this by providing an option to `acts_as_inviteable`.
-Then you change how you call `acts_as_inviteable` in your users model by adding the `default_invitation_limit` option:
+Change how you call `acts_as_inviteable` in your users model by adding the `default_invitation_limit` option:

     acts_as_inviteable :default_invitation_limit => 20